DiegoSepulvedaM/Login-test-selenium/README.md

 1. Install the required dependencies with PiP
 2. Download Chromedriver and place it in the directory root
+3. add .env with USUARIO = usuario CONTRASENA=contraseña

 ## instructions for use

 1. execute script `python3 Login.py